Josiah Wedgwood was an eighteenth century potter, industrialist and designer

 1782: Josiah Wedgwood invents the pyrometer to measure the temperature of an object without touching it.
 The factory became the first in the country to introduce steam power in its production methods.

-1783: Elected as a Fellow of the Royal Society of London.
+1783: He is elected as a Fellow of the Royal Society of London.

 1787: He helped Thomas Clarkson and Granville Sharpe found the Society for the Abolition of the Slave Trade.
 Wedgwood joined the committee and produced the society’s seal in his trademark silhouette style.
 Wedgwood was to die before slavery was finally abolished.
 (See William Wilberforce).